RosewellSoftware/RosewellBASIC/README.md

 © Blake Gouthro and JinHo Mo | Rosewell BASIC | V1.5.7 | Rosewell Software ©

-To Use our software, you must download the Official Seal of Quality we supply.

 *Beginner's All-Purpose Symbolic Instruction Code or BASIC for Short*

 The Official Rosewell BASIC Operating System Available on Github.